cwrsiqueira/Curso-Wordpress-ZP-B7Web/wp-content/plugins/wp-dummy-content-generator/README.txt

 == Changelog ==
-1.1.0 - Updated js to work with latest WordPress release 5.7 1.1.2 - Tested with WordPress realease 5.8 and woocommerce 5.5.1
+1.1.0 - Updated js to work with latest WordPress release 5.7 1.1.2 - Tested with WordPress release 5.8 and woocommerce 5.5.1
-2.0.0 - Tested with WordPress realease 5.8.1 - woocommerce 5.7.1 - PHP 8
+2.0.0 - Tested with WordPress release 5.8.1 - woocommerce 5.7.1 - PHP 8
 2.0.4 - Fixed the features image missing extensions.
+2.0.5 - Tested with WordPress release 6.0 and woocommerce 6.5.1
 == Upgrade Notice ==